jackal1-66/dpg-documentation/docs/software/requests_automatic/README.md

-# Collecting cherr-pick requests
+# Collecting software requests

-In the following pages the cherr-pick requests are collected.
+In the following pages the software requests are collected.

 {% include list.liquid all=true %}